 With new homes, if a chemical termite barrier is used, then a reticulation system is necessary to comply with the January 2001 Queensland Building Code amendments in the termite issue.
 Some reticulation systems are better than others, and some have maximum working pressures recommended by the manufacturer as low as 14psi (Altis).
 We tend to steer our clients to physical or chemical sheet termite protection products wherever possible, that don’t have any planned ongoing maintenance costs, other than the annual timber pest inspections.

-With existing homes, the combination of Biflex to the soil areas adjoining a home, and Termidor to the concrete areas adjoining a home represents what we believe to be the best long term value for money treatment available to our clients.
+With existing homes, Termidor treatments represent what we believe to be the best long term value for money treatment available to our clients.
+It has a labelled expected protection period of “at least 8 years”, but in our experience with treatments “in the ground” it is performing much longer than that.
 There are other termiticides on the market, and there are times there use can be considered appropriate.
+Biflex has a place where it can be formed fully continuously.
+We don’t belive Biflex is appropriate when applied by a drilling and injection technique.
+There can be materials under a slab (that you can’t see) that prevent it forming a full and continuous barrier.
 Dupont Altriset is a non-repellent termiticide with NO personal protection requirements for it’s use.
-It’s very safe, but only has a labelled expected protection period of “up to” five years.
+It’s very safe, and has a labelled expected protection period of “up to” eight years.
 Bayer Premise is another non-repellent termiticide with a labelled expected protection period of 5 years.
 A concern is raised with Bayer’s Premise in that it’s quite mobile in the soil, and easily leached from where it’s applied.
 We’ve seen premature Bayer Premise treatment failures by companies we consider quite reputable at sites with “wet feet”.